EvanHahn/evanhahn-dot-com/_posts/2016-04-30-how-to-empty-cache-and-hard-reload-in-chrome.md

 ![Screenshot of "Empty Cache and Hard Reload" in Chrome](/uploads/2016-04-30-empty-cache-and-hard-reload.png)

 I haven't seen this concisely documented anywhere, so I thought I'd write this post!

+*Edit:* A reader sent [Clear Cache](https://chrome.google.com/webstore/detail/clear-cache/cppjkneekbjaeellbfkmgnhonkkjfpdn?hl=en), a simple Chrome extension that can do this too.